EnterpriseDB/barman/new_docs/user_guide/barman_cloud.rst

 Barman for the cloud
 ====================

-Barman offers two primary methods for backing up PostgreSQL servers to the cloud:
+Barman offers two primary methods for backing up Postgres servers to the cloud:

 * *Creating disk volume snapshots as base backups.*